 In most cases, your services are needed because the prospect is unable to carry out the task themselves.
 The client may not fully understand the process, so it’s important to be upfront and honest about what they can expect.
 An initial meeting to get to know your client better and discuss what you can do for them in a bit more detail is vital.

 For example, if you’re taking on a new client to perform search engine optimization (SEO) services, a phone call or video conference with your prospect may uncover they expect that their website to be at the top of the search engine rankings after a month or two.
 From your experience, you know your customers don’t start seeing measurable results for at least six months to a year.
-It’s best to be clear about what’s realistic when it comes to SEO, even if the potential client decides to go with someone that promises faster results.
+It’s best to be clear about what’s realistic when it comes to SEO, even if the potential client decides to go with someone who promises faster results.

 [bctt tweet=”Remember that a prospective client is not an employer—if you feel that the client’s expectations are unrealistic, you can set boundaries and limitations or walk away altogether.” username=”freelancewj”]